digaso/rabbitsandfoxes/CP_T2_Report.md

 The algorithm simulates a predator-prey ecosystem where rabbits and foxes interact according to specific behavioral rules.
 The simulation progresses through discrete generations, with each generation consisting of:

 1. **Rabbit Movement Phase**: All rabbits attempt to move to adjacent empty cells
-2. **Conflict Resolution Phase**: Handle movements that cross thread boundaries
+2. **Rabbit Conflict Resolution**: Handle rabbit movements that cross thread boundaries
 3. **Fox Movement Phase**: Foxes move toward prey or empty cells
-4. **Entity Lifecycle Management**: Handle reproduction, death, and aging
+4. **Fox Conflict Resolution**: Handle fox movements and finalize generation state

 ### Entity Behavior Rules